jasonpaulos/msgpackdiff/README.md

   NOTE: This flag does not change the behavior of comparing different types within the int8/16/32/64 family, which are always compared with each other regardless of what length they are.
 The same is true for the uint8/16/32/64 family, but not between the int and uint families.
+* `--context` adjusts the number of nearby fields to show in difference reports.
+Defaults to 3.